 1. The candidate must have a sponsor who will assist the candidate in creating a remediation plan and support the candidate

 in her/his next attempt if granted.
-The sponsor must be a CAO or CEO of an ACOE-accredited optometric institution or a member of a U.S. state or Canadian provincial regulatory board.
+The sponsor must be a CAO or CEO of an ACOE-accredited optometric institution.
 Members of NBEO’s Board of Directors will not serve as sponsors.
 The remediation plan must demonstrate the additional steps the candidate will undertake to prepare to take the exam an additional time and show how such steps will make it likely that the candidate will successfully pass the exam.
 The remediation plan must be appropriately robust based on the candidate’s exam performance history and particular circumstances.

 2. The candidate will submit an appeal via NBEO’s online appeals platform with the proposed remediation plan, a letter